Skip to main content

 Chapter Explanation

 Heaven endures long, Earth lasts far.
-The reason Heaven and Earth can endure long and last far is that they give life to the myriad beings but do not live for themselves; therefore they can live forever.
-For this reason, the Sage puts his own person last in all things, yielding to others — yet his person ends up in front.
-He puts his own person outside, not contending for power and advantage — yet his person is preserved.
+The reason Heaven and Earth can endure long and last far is that they give life to the myriad beings but do not live for themselves — therefore they can live forever.
+For this reason, the Sage places himself last in all things, yielding to others — yet his person ends up in front.
+He regards himself as outside, not contending for power and advantage — yet his self is preserved.
 Is it not because he acts without self-interest?
-By acting without self-interest, he is therefore able to fulfill his self-interest.
+By acting without self-interest, he is therefore able to truly fulfill what is his own.

 Discourse